-Good oral hygiene is always important, especially when you have braces.
+Good oral hygiene in Greeley is always important, especially when you have braces.
 The brackets and wires can make brushing and flossing more difficult.
 If food and bacteria get lodged in the hardware, you’re at a greater risk for dental decay, discoloration, and gum disease.

 Brushing and flossing daily may seem like a challenge, but you should maintain your daily routine to avoid dental problems.
 Brush twice a day, holding your toothbrush straight and using circular motions to get rid of food debris and plaque.
 When flossing, we recommend using a floss threader to pull floss under your archwire.